BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Updated all the Ruby projects from the Codeacademy course.
 Used the projects as an opportunity to review some of the Ruby concepts and what was happening in the code.

 **Link(s) to work**: [Codeacademy Ruby Github Repository](https://github.com/BritishPandaChick/codeacademy-ruby)

+### Day 61: October 16, 2017

+**Today's Progress**: Debug all the Python projects I've done so far the Codeacademy Python course.

+**Thoughts** Updated all Python projects I've completed so far from the Codeacademy course.
+Did a lot more review on some of the Python concepts.
+I'm planning on returning to Python sometime soon.

+**Link(s) to work**: [Codeacademy Python Github Repository](https://github.com/BritishPandaChick/codeacademy-python)